Showing 40 to 60 of 1588 Results

 AIT Plus is a form of therapy which combines AIT with light therapy and sound modulation.

-Aldactone is a brand name for spironolactone, a type of medication called an aldosterone receptor antagonist.
+Amantadine is a type of medication called an NMDA receptor antagonist.

 This glossary is designed to explain some of the jargon and gobbledygook used by some people when they talk about autism or research..

 You may be able to find more information, including links to other parts of this website, by clicking on the title of an item.